-'''

 Gets description of specific parameter.
 Fails if the component is not instantiated yet.

 '''

-'''

 gxf_result_t GxfGetParameterInfo(gxf_context_t context, gxf_tid_t cid, const char key,

 gxf_parameter_info_t info);

+'''
-parameter: cid The unique identifier of the component.

-parameter: info Pointer to a gxf_parameter_info_t object to get the value.

-returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes. '''
+parameter: context A valid GXF context. parameter: cid The unique identifier of the component. parameter: key The name of the parameter. parameter: info Pointer to a gxf_parameter_info_t object to get the value. returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes.